terralang/terra/api.md

 C Backwards Compatibility
 -------------------------

-Terra uses the [Clang](http://clang.llvm.org) frontend to allow Terra code to be backwards compatible with C. The current implementation of this functionality is somewhat limited.
-For instance, including a C header will only import the functions and any types that those functions refer to, but will not import global variables, enums, or types that are not used by functions.
+Terra uses the [Clang](http://clang.llvm.org) frontend to allow Terra code to be backwards compatible with C. The current implementation of this functionality currently supports importing all functions, types, and enums from C header files.
+It will also import any macros whose definitions are a single number representable in a double such as:

+    #define FOO 1

+However, we currently do not support importing global variables or constants.
 This will be improved in the future.

 ---